Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Conclusions

 We have conducted \chan ~X--ray observations of four optically--selected TDEs long after the peak of their optical flares.
 In three cases we detected late--time soft X--ray emission: \srcone{}, \srctwo{}, and \srcthree{} are best--fit with unabsorbed ($0.3-7~{\rm keV}$) luminosities of $(3.2\pm0.2)\times 10^{42}~{\rm erg~s}^{-1}$, $3.9^{+1.1}_{-1.0}\times 10^{41}~{\rm erg~s}^{-1}$, and $9^{+9}_{-5}\times 10^{40}~{\rm erg~s}^{-1}$, respectively.
 Our fourth target, \srcfour{}, was undetected by \chan{}, yielding an upper limit on its soft X--ray luminosity of $L_{\rm X} < 3 \times 10^{41}~{\rm erg~s}^{-1}$.
 Three of these observations represent the longest temporal baseline for X--ray observations of optically--selected TDEs to date: \srcone{} and \srctwo{} were observed roughly eight years after peak, while \srcfour{} was observed roughly ten years post--peak.

 These TDEs exhibit a diversity of X--ray behavior at late times.
-The X--ray spectrum of \srctwo{} is best fit as the Wien tail of a thermal blackbody spectrum, similar to soft X--ray spectra observed at early times in optically--selected TDEs (and analogous to the high--soft state of XRBs).
-In contrast, the X--ray spectrum of \srcone{} is best fit as a comparatively hard, non--thermal power law, quite unlike most TDEs seen at early times, and more similar to the spectrum of an AGN or the low--hard state of an XRB. \srcthree{} does not have sufficient X--ray counts to determine the shape of its spectrum.
+The X--ray spectrum of \srctwo{} is best fit by a very soft power law (and has similarities to the high--soft state of XRBs).
+In contrast, the X--ray spectrum of \srcone{} is best fit as a comparatively hard, non--thermal power law, quite unlike most TDEs seen at early times, but not unlike several other TDEs seen at similarly late times as shown in the literature, and more similar to the spectrum of an AGN or the low--hard state of an XRB. \srcthree{} does not have sufficient X--ray counts to determine the shape of its spectrum.